Sharing rhyming phonics phase 1 games with Sarah!

 Sarah’s team worked incredibly hard, and the children loved playing rhyming games.
 But Sarah was super honest, she knew that these could be improved.

-With the ambition to move beyond playing Silly Soup on repeat, this is the story of how 5 fun Phonics Phase 1 games inspired Sarah and the team to take a fresh look at teaching rhyme in preschool, with amazing results!
+This is the story of how 5 fun Phonics Phase 1 games inspired Sarah and the team to take a fresh look at teaching rhyme in preschool, with amazing results!

 Building a bank of Phase 1 phonics rhyming books